fbzavaleta/ThingSpeaks_DataIngestor/README.md

 # ThingSpeaks Data Engine

-An data engine to fetch and normalizate data from [ThingSpeaks platform](https://thingspeak.com/)
+An data engine to fetch and normalize data from [ThingSpeaks platform](https://thingspeak.com/)

 - [Local Setup](#local-setup)
 - [Use the software](#Use-the-software)